What are Polyclonal Antibodies?

 - Clonal Properties:

-- Due to their ability to detect several target protein epitopes, these antibodies have a high sensitivity to the target protein.
+- Due to their ability to detect several target protein epitopes, polyclonal antibodies have a high sensitivity to the target protein.

 - Biophysical Diversity: